 You don’t have to break the bank when traveling from Rome to Assisi via train.
 There are various ways you can find cheap tickets to help you save a considerable amount of money.
 For instance, you can board slower connecting trains as they charge cheaper than direct and high_speed trains.
 If your schedule is not tight, you can be flexible with your traveling dates.
 With this, you can travel when few people are traveling as train tickets tend to be cheaper during off peaks hours.

 Abbaye d'Abbeville.
 Source: Shutterstockernatively, you can book your ticket in advance instead of booking it on the day of travel as you get to pay a lesser amount when you book your ticket earlier.

 Assisi is located in Central Italy’s Umbria region.
 The city is highly recognized for its magnificent medieval architecture, art, and history.
 There are numerous fun things to do in Assisi, which include:

 The rule of buying in advance to save money is not only valid when booking a flight but also for train travel.
 Train tickets are generally on sale 6 months before the departure date.
 Some train booking tips from us:

-When departing from Rome, you have various train station options to start your route from including Roma Termini, Roma Tiburtina and Roma Ostiense.
-When arriving in Assisi, you can end your trip in train stations like Assisi and Assisi, Piazza Unita' D'Italia.
+When taking the train between Rome and Assisi, you can choose to depart from train stations like Roma Termini, Roma Tiburtina and Roma Ostiense.
+Your journey can end in train stations such as Assisi and Assisi, Piazza Unita' D'Italia.